-The Composer GUI is a visual editor for Corona SDK that allows you to rapidly create apps and games for multiple platforms.
+The Composer GUI is a visual editor for Corona SDK which allows you to rapidly create layouts for apps and games for multiple platforms.
 You can easily create the user interface, scenes, and levels in conjunction with the Composer API scene management library.
 This

 At this time, Composer is only available for Mac OS X builds of the Corona Simulator.

 At this time, Composer GUI offers the following basic features:

 The Composer GUI is currently in open beta for all Corona subscriber levels starting at build 2434.
 You do not need to install or setup the Composer GUI — it is included as an extension of Corona SDK.
 Once you have Corona SDK installed, you will be able to open the Composer GUI.

 With the Corona SDK Welcome Screen open, you can create a "New Project" and by choosing the "Composer Scene" template.
 This will create a new project with the basic structure of a multi-scene app.
 If you click on the "Show in Finder..." button after you create the project, you will see that there are three

 .ccsene files and three associated

 .lua files.
 The Composer GUI should open and ask you which

 .ccscene file you want to open.
 If it doesn't, do the following:

 Open the new project in the Corona SDK like any other project (you should see a basic